The best wood burning stove for cabins, sheds, tiny homes and small spaces

 Glastonbury Burners

-I own a Glastonbury Burners ‘Gnome’ and for the money, it’s a great little stove.
+I own a Glastonbury Burners ‘Gnome’ and for the money, it’s a great stove.
 The design is simple and works well.
-Like most woodburners, prices have increased substantially in the past few years as raw materials and energy prices have soared, but it’s still half the price of most others.
+Like most wood-burners, prices have increased substantially in the past few years as raw materials and energy prices have soared, but it’s still half the price of most others.

 It’s not CE marked so cannot legally be installed in houses, but for vans, caravans and mobile spaces, it could be perfect.
 It made from steel plate and is hand-made by ‘Dave’ who owns Glastonbury Burners.